 Libretto by Luigi Illica and Giuseppe Giacosa

-Based on Scènes de la vie de bohème by Henry Murger
+Based on Scènes de la vie de bohème by Henri Murger

 The Royal Theatre, 805 Broughton St.

 Approximate running time: 135 minutes, including one intermission

 Pre-performance talk 1 hour before curtain